LeonardoBozCaitano/terraform-simple-infrastructure/README.md

 First of all, it will create a virtual private cloud (VPC) to provision an isolated, fully manageble cloud enviroment.

-This VPC will be conected to a Internet Gateway, that allow the VPC to recieve requests from all the internet.
+This VPC will be conected to a Internet Gateway, that allow the VPC to recieve requests from the internet.

 The created VPC is divided in two subnets: